 According to the Data Insight analytical agency, almost all Russian corporations report using electronic trading platforms for procurement purposes.
 As B2B online shopping becomes more prevalent in Russia, the industry has become more tightly regulated.
 Transactions made through B2B e-Commerce platforms are legally binding due to the large financial value of these purchases.
 Procurement procedures, especially for state-run entities, face strict legal requirements.

-Additionally, the e-merchant’s PSP should cover specific Russian payment means such as e-wallets, Yandex.Money, Web.Money and QIWI e-wallets as well as the MIR card.
-This will increase sales and boost smart partnerships with the local payment companies.
+Additionally, the merchant’s PSP should cover specific Russian payment means such as e-wallets, Yandex.Money, Web.Money and QIWI e-wallets as well as the MIR card.
+This will increase sales and boost smart partnerships with local payment companies.

 Local eCommerce Business Service Provider Ecosystem